-The landowner must allow emergency vehicles to have direct access to the preserve from Willow Glen Road and/or Crocker Road, when necessary (Figure 3).
-The JWGPP is currently not protected by gates and/or cables and is not actively patrolled.
+The landowner must allow emergency vehicles to have direct access to the preserve from Willow Glen Road, when necessary (Figure 3).
+The MWGRP is currently not protected by gates and/or cables and is not actively patrolled.

 3.4.2 Maintenance and Repair